ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 }
 ```

-Let's look at the component above again.
-Assume we want to update the name of the first author in our form, from anywhere in our application.
-The code would look as follows:
+Now, if we want to update the name of the first author in our form from anywhere in our application we can leverage the new property.
+The code will look as follows:

 ```ts
 store.dispatch(